liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed methods getGroupLocalRepositoryImpl() and getLocalRepositoryImpl() from RepositoryLocalService and RepositoryService
+### Removed Methods getGroupLocalRepositoryImpl and getLocalRepositoryImpl from RepositoryLocalService and RepositoryService
 - **Date:** 2015-May-14
 - **JIRA Ticket:** LPS-55566

 #### What changed?

-The methods getGroupLocalRepositoryImpl() and getLocalRepositoryImpl() have been removed from RepositoryLocalService and RepositoryService because, although they are related to that service, they should be placed in a different level of abstraction.
+The methods `getGroupLocalRepositoryImpl(...)` and `getLocalRepositoryImpl(...)` have been removed from `RepositoryLocalService` and `RepositoryService` because, although they are related to that service, they should be placed in a different level of abstraction.

 #### Who is affected?